-In the field of corporate- & designer carpets, Manuela became worldwide known within professionals since 2002, when her collections yearly were selected to adorn the Mainhall “FLOORFORUM” at DOMOTEX - Show in Hannover.
-From 2008 to 2012, Manuela-Federica was living in New York where she designed rugs for ABC CARPET&HOME (Broadway) who repeatedly advertised her work in magazines such as Interior Design Magazine and HALI MODERN. iSHONI blog
+For TISSOT, Manuela Federica developed the official LOOKBOOK. iSHONi is a partner of the INTER-NATIONAL OLYMPIC COMMITTEE for scarves and ties, where sustainability plays a key role, as iSHONi scarves are predominantly made using solar energy.
+In the field of corporate- & designcarpets, Manuela Federica became known from 2002, when her collections became yearly selected to adorn the FLOORFORUM at the DOMOTEX - Show in Hannover.
+From 2008 to 2012, Manuela-Federica was living in New York where she designed rugs for ABC CARPET&HOME.
+Her work has been repeatedly presented in magazines such as Interior Design Magazine and HALI MODERN. iSHONI blog

 Our contribution in terms of sustainable development (SD) where we actively contribute are: no poverty, good health and well-being, gender equality, clean water, clean air, decent work and economic growth, innovation, women in businesses, sustainable production, respect towards small businesses, peace, as well as equal partnerships.